shravanbishnoi/SEIR/README.md

     - Page Body (without any html tags)
     - All the URLs that the page points/links to
     - Don't use any HTML parsing libraries, do Python from scratch
+2. Web-document Similarity project
+    - Count the frequency of every word (a word is a sequence of alphanumeric characters, case does NOT matter) in the body of your document.
+    - Write a 64 bit hash function for a word using polynomial rolling hash function. hash(s) = s[0] + s[1].p  + s[2].
+       p^2   + ..... + s[n-1].p^(n-1)   mod m
+    - Here s[i] is the ASCII for letter i in a word, use p = 53 and m = 2^64
+    - Compute Simhash for the document.
+    - Modify your program to take two URLs from the web on the command line, print how many bits are common in their simhashes.